lynchaj/nhyodyne/6809PROC/README.md

 ### MONITOR
 This is a simple monitor program, see the "monitor" section of this document for usage instructions.
 "Monitor" requires that the UART is properly initialized.

-It assumes that the 6809 board is set for IOPage 03.
+It assumes that the 6809 board is set for IOPage $FE.
-        * remember that bit A15 is inverted on the board so the dip switch is set to $83.
+        * remember that bit A15 is inverted on the board

 If the SBC is the only CPU in the system, ensure that jumpers J1 and J4 are set for 1&2, then burn monitor.hex into EPROM. (note that this monitor does not initialize the UART yet, so this is broken at the moment)

 If the SBC is secondary to a Z80, the monitor.com file can be run from CP/M or the monitor.hex file can be loaded from the monitor.
-Ensure that jumpers J1 and J4 are set for 2&3, the 6809 toggle IO address is set for $FF and the 6809 board is set for IOPage 03.
+Ensure that jumpers J1 and J4 are set for 2&3, the 6809 toggle IO address is set for $FE and the 6809 board is set for IOPage $FE.
-        * remember that bit A15 is inverted on the board so the dip switch is set to $83.
+        * remember that bit A15 is inverted on the board

 To run from the MBC Z80 monitor